ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     The path to the directory of the playbook that was passed to the ``ansible-playbook`` command line.

 role_name
-    The name of the currently executed role
+    The name of the role currently being executed.

 role_names
     Deprecated, the same as ansible_play_role_names